-All manuscripts (articles, review articles, book reviews) have to be submitted online via Editorial Manager.
+All manuscripts (articles, review articles, special issue articles) have to be submitted online via Editorial Manager.
 When preparing manuscripts for submission, please check the following points:

 - The manuscript is written in accessible, high-quality/native-level, English.
 It is concise.